bradley1337/bradley1337/README.md

 ### **About me:** &nbsp; ![](https://komarev.com/ghpvc/?username=bradley1337&label=Views&color=blue&style=plastic)

-- 🔭 I’m currently working on: school 🥱
+- 🔭 I’m currently working on: school.
 - 🌱 I’m currently studing: Cyber Security! ( aiming to become a pentester! <3 )
 - 📫 How to reach me: On discord! bradley#1337 <3

-### **I am apart of ND Development!**

-- 💻 Great development team, who work mainly within FiveM LUA and we offer a large variety of development services on FiveM.
-- 👨‍💻 Join the ND discord! **https://discord.gg/nsdev**

 ## **Languages and Tools:**